 What is Listeriosis

-Listeriosis is a serious illness resulting from consumption of food contaminated
+Listeriosis is a serious illness resulting from the consumption of food contaminated

 Though rare, Listeria monocytogenes is known to cause infections in prosthetic